bswebdk/TDuino/README.md

 * Added method attach(pin, mode) to TPin and all child classes.
 * Removed all usage of "setup()" which is no longer needed.
 If you have sketches which uses the setup() method, just delete any calls to setup().
 * TList has been removed, just declare array's instead.

+__V1.1 -> V1.2__
+* Removed constructor(pin, mode) from all pin classes (TPin, TPinInput, TPinOutput, TButton) in order to preven hardware to be setup before it is ready.
+Use "attach" during setup phase instead.